 Butler’s sister created a fake profile on Tagged and approached Montclair police about what to do next.
 Together they arranged a sting operation.

-These revealed many pieces of incriminating evidence, including searches Wheeler-Weaver had made that proved he’d lied to detectives about his whereabouts at the time the three women disappeared.
+These revealed several pieces of incriminating evidence, including searches that Wheeler-Weaver had made that proved he’d lied to detectives about his whereabouts at the time the three women disappeared.

 His internet searches included: “How to make homemade poisons to kill humans” and “What chemical could you put on a rag and hold to someone’s face to make them go to sleep immediately.”